main logo

 What's New with Breast Cancer Genetic Testing

 One in eight women will be diagnosed with breast cancer.
-Genetic counselors have embraced this statistic and encourage women AND men to seek genetic testing to assess their risk.
-Many people do not know taking a genetic test can deliver this type of information and the knowledge of it can save someone’s life.
+Genetic counselors encourage both women and men to seek genetic testing to assess their risk.
+Many people do not know that a genetic test can deliver this type of information, and having it can be life-saving.

-BRCA1 and BRCA2 genes increase the risk of breast cancer greatly.
-Genetic test results showing these gene mutations can set people on the road to prevention vs. mammograms that position people on the road to recovery.
-A BRCA mutation is a powerful signal that breast cancer will likely occur, so seeking genetic testing and genetic counseling is a good idea to identify whether someone is high-risk.
+BRCA1 and BRCA2 gene mutations significantly increase the risk of breast cancer.
+Genetic test results showing these mutations can set people on the road to prevention, rather than waiting for mammograms to identify cancer after it has already developed.
+A BRCA mutation is a powerful signal that breast cancer is likely, so seeking genetic testing and genetic counseling is an important step for those who may be at high risk.

-ANYONE can have their DNA tested for cancer risk, including ovarian cancer.
-This includes those with family members that suffered from breast cancer AND those that do not.
-It also includes people from all backgrounds, not just from Ashkenazi Jewish or Eastern European descent.
+Anyone can have their DNA tested for cancer risk, including ovarian cancer.
+This includes those with family members who suffered from breast cancer and those who do not.
+It also includes people from all ethnic backgrounds.

-The answer to when people should get genetic testing for breast cancer is as soon as possible.
-While it may not identify damaged genes in the future, it can help shed light on inherited mutations.
+The answer to when people should get genetic testing for breast cancer is: as soon as possible.
+While it may not predict acquired mutations that develop in the future, it can identify inherited mutations now.

 Health Insurance for Breast Cancer Genetic Testing

 Most health insurance companies in the United States will pay for breast cancer genetic testing.
-They would much rather pay for genetic testing than very expensive cancer treatment.
-While most health companies will pay for the cost of genetic testing for breast cancer, it’s important to check with your health insurance provider.
-Some will require information about medical history and hereditary breast and ovarian cancer.
-The risk assessment is usually for documentation reasons but can be used to decide if the cost of genetic testing will be covered.
+They would much rather pay for genetic testing than for very expensive cancer treatment.
+While most health insurance companies will cover the cost, it is important to check with your specific provider.
+Some will require information about medical history and hereditary breast and ovarian cancer risk to approve coverage.

 What About Mammograms?

-The concept is that women with mutations in genes such as BRCA1, BRCA2 and ATM, are at increased risk of breast cancer when their chest is exposed to radiation.
-Since mammograms are radiation, even though they are meant to help detect breast cancer in its early stages, for women who have mutations in those specific genes, mammograms actually cause more harm than good.
+Women with mutations in genes such as BRCA1, BRCA2, and ATM may be at increased risk of breast cancer when their chest is exposed to radiation.
+Since mammograms involve radiation, even though they are intended to detect breast cancer early, for women who carry mutations in those specific genes, mammograms may cause more harm than good.
 For all other women, mammograms are very beneficial.
-Genetic testing can help guide the person and their physician to know whether mammograms are likely to be harmful or beneficial.
+Genetic testing can help guide both the patient and their physician in determining whether mammograms are likely to be helpful or harmful for that individual.

-Men greatly benefit from genetic testing because it’s a good way to assess their risk for many types of cancer.
-The gene test looks at many different genes that can lead to cancer, including:
+Men also greatly benefit from genetic testing, as it is a good way to assess risk for many types of cancer.
+The following genes are among those associated with increased breast cancer risk:

 • BRCA1